We’ll be keeping this page updated.

 I think it works well at every player count, but it’s best when you can get a group of three or four together to try to solve the cases.
 They’re all very challenging—it’s nearly impossible to beat Sherlock—but win or lose you’ll probably do what we always do and spend 20 or so minutes talking about everything that happened during the case.
 It’s just such a cool experience.

 The Shipwreck Arcana – I like this game, but a couple of people in my group really like it and would definitely have it in their personal top 5 deduction games list.
 It’s a quick logic game in which players are giving clues to each other about the numbers they’re holding. (read our The Shipwreck Arcana review)

-Codenames Duet – If you’re looking for a cooperative deduction game that was designed for two players, this is the one to get.
+Codenames Duet – If you’re looking for a cooperative deduction game that just so happens to be a great co-op for two players, chances are you’ll like this one.
 I actually like Duet a little bit more than the original Codenames. (read our Codenames Duet review)